ecraft/couchdb_to_sql/README.md

 While CouchDB is awesome, business people probably won't be quite as impressed when they want to play around with the data.
-Regular SQL is generally accepted as being easy to use and much more widely supported by a larger range of comercial tools.
+Regular SQL is generally accepted as being easy to use and much more widely supported by a larger range of commercial tools.

-Couch Tap will listen to incoming documents on a CouchDB's changes stream and automatically update rows of RDBMS tables defined in the conversion schema.
-The changes stream uses a sequence number allowing synchronisation to be started and stopped at will.
+Couch Tap will listen to incoming documents on a CouchDB's changes stream and automatically update rows of RDBM's tables defined in the conversion schema.
+The changes stream uses a sequence number allowing synchronization to be started and stopped at will.

 Ruby's fast and simple [sequel](http://sequel.jeremyevans.net/) library is used to provide the connection to the database.
 This library can also be used for migrations, important for frequently changing schemas.